-Inside this post: Positive discipline for kids begins with a simple, yet genius 3-step coaching method that will help you learn how to make kids listen and keep a peaceful home.
+Inside this post: Positive parenting for kids begins with a simple, yet genius 3-part coaching method that will help you learn how to make kids listen and keep a peaceful home.
 Post contains affiliate links.

 My son started at a new school for the very first time and his anxiety was so powerful, it was as if he crashed straight into a brick wall of emotion, splattering feelings everywhere.